Together, these people make up the USGCC Working force

 Global Program Director

-Kimberly White currently serves as Global Program Director.
+Kimberly White currently serves as the Global Program Director for the U.S. Green Chamber of Commerce.
 She joined USGCC as a Research and Sustainability Associate.
-She was soon promoted to Project Manager and Coordinator and then to her current role as Director of the Global Green Consumers program.
-During her time at USGCC, Kimberly has researched and written articles about consumerism, environmental awareness, and alternative energy; created presentations for webinars dealing with waste management and water conservation; leads global program development and outreach; and spearheaded a global summit featuring sustainability experts from around the world.
+She was promoted to Project Manager and Coordinator and then to Director of the Global Green Consumers program.
+Kimberly has researched and written articles about consumerism, business sustainability, environmental awareness, and alternative energy; created presentations and webinars dealing with waste management and water conservation; created modules on energy efficiency and resource management for the USGCC SBA certification program; spearheaded a global summit featuring sustainability experts from around the world; and currently leads global program development and outreach.
 In addition to her role at USGCC, Kimberly is also the Editor-in-Chief for the Sea Turtle Preservation Society.
-She will also become a trained Climate Reality Leader alongside former Vice President Al Gore in Spring 2017.
-Kimberly is passionate about sustainability, climate change, global studies, and wildlife; she plans to use these passions to assist with her duties at USGCC and to pursue sustainability on a global scale.
+She received her Climate Reality Leadership training alongside former U.S. Vice President Al Gore.
+Kimberly was named Co-Chair of The Climate Reality Central Florida Chapter in 2017.
+She is an ambassador for The 5 Gyres Institute.
+Kimberly currently serves as a researcher at Lean & Green Supply Chain Management Lab at Karatay Üniversitesi in Konya, Turkey.
+Her research interests are business sustainability, climate change, global studies, and wildlife; she uses her interests to promote sustainability on a global scale.

 International Solar Certification Director